-The Kloten cantonal assembly – pushing the boundaries of democracy
+The Kloten citizens assembly – pushing the boundaries of democracy

 With more than 31 million passengers last year, Zurich Kloten Airport is Switzerland’s gateway to the world.
-The town of Kloten, the biggest international transport hub in the country, has taken a political step back in history towards the oldest form of direct democracy – the cantonal assembly.
+The town of Kloten, the biggest international transport hub in the country, has taken a political step back in history towards the oldest form of direct democracy – the citizens assembly.
 But the way it has interpreted this is pioneering - and prize-winning.

 This article is part of the swissinfo.ch platformexternal link for direct democracy.

-On a Saturday in summer, a passenger plane flies over the assembly square in Kloten, the airport community.
+On a Saturday in summer, a passenger plane flies over the assembly square in Kloten, the airport municipality.
 It’s so low, you feel you could reach out and grab it.
 The square, on which 700 people are gathered, is surrounded by skyscrapers and paved in natural stone.

 A local band is playing swing music on a stage.
 One stall is selling Spanish sweets, another is offering crepes.
 Residents arrive with dogs on leashes and holding children’s hands.
 The atmosphere is that of a folk festival.

-This June 17 is the day of Kloten’s cantonal assembly.
+This June 17 is the day of Kloten’s citizens assembly.
 It is not an official political event.
 But for that very reason, it is all the more in keeping with the founding principles of direct democracy -- the sovereignty of the people -- because the main goal is to give a voice to people who are otherwise not included in Switzerland.

 “Everyone is allowed to take part in this assembly,” says Daniel Neukom, the president of the Kloten Assembly Association.
 That means not just Swiss voters over the age of 18, but residents of all nationalities and ages.